endless4s/endless/documentation/src/main/paradox/protocol.md

 `OutgoingCommand` is able to encode the command into a binary representation ready to be sent over the wire and also decode the expected subsequent reply. `IncomingCommand` is able to decode the incoming command, invoke the corresponding handler and encode the reply.

-In other words, `client` materializes algebra invocations into concrete serializable outgoing commands and `server` acts as a switchboard for incoming commands.
+In other words, `clientFor` materializes algebra invocations into outgoing commands delivered to `server`, which acts as a switchboard for incoming commands.
 See @github[BookingCommandProtocol](/example/src/main/scala/endless/example/protocol/BookingCommandProtocol.scala) for a concrete example.

 @@@ note { .info title="Explicit or implicit representations" }
 `CommandProtocol` is the entry point for implementations to map algebra entries to concrete commands and replies.
-We tend to prefer explicit materialization for migration safety but nothing prevents protocol implementers to opt for automatic serialization via macros.
+Having these lower-level aspects described separately makes it easier to have precise control of versions and to deal with migration challenges.

 We provide helpers for definition of binary protocols in `endless-protobuf-helpers` as well as `endless-scodec-helpers` and JSON protocols in `endless-circe-helpers`.

+Definition of protobuf protocols is very convenient using `endless-protobuf-helpers` because scalaPB-generated types can be referenced directly, there is no need for a separate representation of commands (and associated data-mapping headaches).
 @@@

 @@@ note { .tip title="Testing" }